cjbrick910/dot-files/README.md

 # dot-files

-This is a repository with my most used configuration files and scripts needed to get a good customized setup running
+This is a repository with my most used configuration files and scripts needed to get a good customized setup running.

 Here's what this includes:
 * .bashrc - my customized bash prompt